roots/docs/docs/trellis/master/database-access.md

+---
+description: Accessing your WordPress databases in Trellis with Sequel Pro or MySQL Workbench just requires some initial configuration. phpMyAdmin not necessary.
+---

 # Database Access

 Accessing your databases with tools such as [Sequel Pro](https://www.sequelpro.com/) and [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) just requires some initial configuration.